-Table 4.3: Percent of jobs accessible by driving and by transit, by community type and time of day, 2020 (Metro travel model and land use data)
+Table 4.3: Percent of jobs accessible by driving and by transit by time of day, 2020 (Metro travel model and land use data)

 Percent of jobs accessible within

 a 30-minute drive a 45-minute transit trip

-During rush hour 43% 7%
+During rush hour 41% 7%

-Outside of rush hour 50% 6%
+Outside of rush hour 46% 6%

-The good news is that driving offers good access to jobs throughout the region - the average resident can reach almost half of the region's job within a 30-minute commute.
+The good news is that driving offers good access to jobs throughout the region-the average resident can reach almost half of the region's job within a 30-minute commute.
 The challenge to creating a multimodal system is that driving offers much better access than taking transit does.
 Across all times of day, people can reach five to ten times as many destinations by auto as they can by driving.

-Chapter 4 | Our Growing and Changing Region Public Review Draft 2023 Regional Transportation Plan | July 10, 2023
+Chapter 4 | Our growing and changing region 2023 Regional Transportation Plan | November 30, 2023

-12 These travel times were recommended by the 2018 Transportation Equity Working Group to account for the fact that transit trips are typically longer than automobile trips.
+$^{11}$ These travel times were recommended by the 2018 Transportation Equity Working Group to account for the fact that transit trips are typically longer than automobile trips.